 Any type of aerial view of Maui is sure to blow you away- there’s no denying that.
 For most visitors, standard helicopter tours are the preferred means of exploring the Valley Isle by air.
 Helicopters’ ability to maneuver through tight spaces makes it easy to explore Maui’s precipitous mountains and valleys, as well as get up close and personal with the island’s most towering, remote waterfalls.
 While these types of tours are amazing, they usually come with a pre-planned flight itinerary, as well as several other passengers to share the views with.

-An alternative to the standard helicopter tour, Go Fly Maui has developed a distinct place in the Maui helicopter market, offering both hands-on discovery flights and private customized photography flights in a doors-off helicopter.
-Departing from the windiest airport in the United States, Go Fly Maui’s discovery flight is a great way to get a taste of what it’s like to become a real helicopter pilot, and of course, take in the gorgeous views of the island below.
-If snapping photos is more your thing, Go Fly Maui’s photography flight allows you the freedom to tailor to your creative vision.
-Whether you’re looking to capture a waterfall dream scene, golden hour over Molokini Crater, or Molokai’s towering emerald sea cliffs, the crew will work with you to develop your ideal flight map.
-Don’t worry about lugging your heavy camera across the Pacific, Go Fly Maui can provide you with one if need be.
+Helicopter Tours have developed a distinct place in the Maui helicopter market, offering everything from complete island tours to doors-off helicopter.
+Departing from the Kahului Airport (OGG), you can conveniently take in the gorgeous views of the island without driving too far away from your hotel.
+Whether you’re looking to capture a waterfall dream scene, golden hour over Molokini Crater, or Molokai’s towering emerald sea cliffs, your pilot will take you on the ideal flight map.
 Regardless of which flight experience you choose, two things are certain: Maui from above will blow you away, and fun is the utmost guarantee.
-Call (808) 633-5356.